open-feature/spec/specification/sections/02-providers.md

 class MyProvider implements Provider {
   //...

-  onContextSet(EvaluationContext oldContext, EvaluationContext newContext): void {
+  onContextChanged(EvaluationContext oldContext, EvaluationContext newContext): void {
     // update context-sensitive cached flags, or otherwise react to the change in the global context }